 Filtration Design and Performance

 You can filter roughly 1 liter of water per minute which is 48 pump strokes.
-The filter will remove various types of sediment, particles and microorganisms found in most freshwater sources.
-It is recommended to only use this filter on fairly clear to cloudy looking water.
+The filter will remove various types of sediment, particles, and microorganisms found in most freshwater sources.
+It is recommended to only use this filter on fairly clear to cloudy-looking water.

 The pleated filter offers much more surface area (107 sq in) than other microfilters which makes the actual filtration faster and easier.
 Being able to field clean the filter (simply use water) helps to extend the life of the filter and is useful if you find filtration slows down from a buildup of sediment.
-The filter protector keeps the pleated 0.2 micro glassfiber cartridge safe against damage.
+The filter protector keeps the pleated 0.2 micro glass fiber cartridge safe against damage.

 Activated carbon is a common addition to most filtration systems as it is an effective way of reducing odors or bad tastes in water.
 It also doesn’t add a chemical flavor to the water as other chemical-based water “cleansers” tend to do.
-Katadyn used activated charcoal granules which gives more surface area than other types.
+Katadyn used activated charcoal granules which give more surface area than other types.